 For a lasting power of attorney to be valid, you must fully understand the implications of the arrangement at the time of signing the document.
 You will need to read your lasting power of attorney including the prescribed information and sign the document in the presence of an independent witness.
-As soon as possible thereafter, a certificate provider will need to sign a section of the form to confirm that at the time you signed the lasting power of attorney:
+As soon as possible thereafter a certificate provider will need to sign a certificate to confirm that at the same time you signed the lasting power of attorney: